khakhalin/Teaching/Computational_Neuro/computational_neuro_2021.md

 * Pospisil, D. A., Pasupathy, A., & Bair, W. (2018).
 'Artiphysiology' reveals V4-like shape tuning in a deep network trained for image classification.
 Elife, 7, e38242. https://elifesciences.org/articles/38242 - They seem to claim that CNN deep layer neurons selectivity is actually similar to primate V4.
 * Yamins, D. L. K. et al. Performance-optimized hierarchical models predict neural responses in higher visual cortex.
 Proceedings of the National Academy of Sciences 111, 8619–8624 (2014). http://www.pnas.org/content/111/23/8619.full.pdf.

+### Class plan

+Start with a reminder that it's a low-stakes 2-credits event outside of our comfort zone, so the expectations should be set accordingly :)

-## 6. How modern DL is not like Neuro
+## 6. What brains can do that DL struggles with

-Possible papers:

 Zador, A. M. (2019).
 A critique of pure learning and what artificial neural networks can learn from animal brains.
-Nature communications, 10(1), 1-7.
+Nature communications, 10(1), 1-7. https://www.nature.com/articles/s41467-019-11786-6

-Bengio, Y., Lee, D. H., Bornschein, J., Mesnard, T., & Lin, Z. (2015).
-Towards biologically plausible deep learning. arXiv preprint arXiv:1502.04156. https://arxiv.org/pdf/1502.04156.pdf
-Mathy, then mnist.
-Note that it is a bit dated at this point. 🟢
+Sinz, F. H., Pitkow, X., Reimer, J., Bethge, M., & Tolias, A. S. (2019).
+Engineering a less artificial intelligence.
+Neuron, 103(6), 967-979. http://xaqlab.com/wp-content/uploads/2019/09/LessArtificialIntelligence.pdf

-## 7. How Neuro is not like DL (backprop, credit)
+## 7. What DL can do that Neuro struggles with

 Is there "Deep learning" in the brain?